 Having discovered what the rules, say, though, we can then turn to Home Office policy documents to try and learn what the rules actually mean.

 What is Home Office policy on when the “no recourse to public funds” condition will not be imposed?

-Home Office policy on when a “no recourse to public funds” condition might not be imposed is set out in the Immigration Directorate Instructions at Family Migration: Appendix FM Section 1.0b.
+Home Office policy on when a “no recourse to public funds” condition might not be imposed is set out in the Family life (as a partner or parent): private life and exceptional circumstance document.